theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 ### To Check the New SAP Connection
 1. In the main window of the Designer, navigate to the menu bar and select the menu item **Server > Manage Sources**.<br>
 The window "Manage Sources" opens. <br>
-2. Check if created SAP connection is listed.<br>
+2. Check if created SAP connection is listed.
 ![XU-Create-Connection-4](/img/content/xu_manage_source_2.png){:class="img-responsive"}